-There are tons of third-party partition managers for Windows, but did you know that Windows includes its own partition manager?
-Microsoft did a good job of hiding the built-in partition manager, but it’s there.
+There are tons of third-party partition managers for Windows, but did you know that Windows includes its own?
+Microsoft did a good job of hiding the Disk Management tool, but it’s there.

-You can use the Disk Management tool to resize, create, delete and format partitions and change their drive letters—all without downloading or paying for any other software.
+You can use the Disk Management tool to resize, create, delete and format partitions and volumes, as well as change their drive letters—all without downloading or paying for any other software.

 Accessing Disk Management

 The quickest way to launch the Disk Management tool is by hitting Start, typing “partition” into the search box, and then clicking the “Create and format hard disk partitions” option that comes up.

 The “Disk Management” window is divided into two panes.
 The top pane shows you a list of your volumes.
 The bottom pane shows a graphical representation of your disks and the volumes that exist on each disk.
 If you select a volume in the top pane, the bottom pane jumps to show the disk that contains that volume.
 And if you select a disk or volume in the bottom pane, the top pane jumps to show the corresponding volume there, too.